6th October 2022

 • No interest.
 One attractive aspect of BNPL services is that they cannot legally charge interest as the amount borrowed is so small.
 There are some exceptions for those who offer larger credit limits.

 • Convenient.
-If anything, BNPL is a very convenient way to shop.
-Paying for something in smaller chunks rather than one lump sum can be a very attractive feature, especially for the younger generation.
+BNPL is a very convenient way to shop.
+Paying for something in smaller chunks rather than one lump sum can be an attractive feature, especially for the younger generation.

 • User-friendly.
 Not much beats a user-friendly experience, and with streamlined and aesthetic processes highly valued by a tech-savvy generation, some of the more popular BNPL services have their finger on the UX pulse.